uncenter/uncenter.dev/src/posts/the-great-eleventy-reset.md

 ### New design

 For now, I am using [Tailwind's "Preflight" CSS reset](https://tailwindcss.com/docs/preflight) along with their [Typography plugin](https://tailwindcss.com/docs/typography-plugin).
-It looks quite nice without any work, though it is a little annoying to disable some of the styling.
+It looks quite nice without any work, although it is a little annoying to disable some of the styling.
 I haven't implemented dark/light mode or any color scheme yet, but thats on the menu for later.

 ### New icons

 After months of constantly changing and tweaking the icons, I have finally settled on a set of icons that I am happy with.
 I am using [Lucide](https://lucide.dev), [Devicons](https://devicon.dev), and [SVG Logos by Gil Barabara](https://github.com/gilbarbara/logos).
-I initially used Feather Icons, but it turns out Lucide is more complete and has a better icon set.
+I initially used Feather Icons, but it turns out Lucide is more complete and better maintained.
 I am using the Devicons set for programming languages and the SVG Logos set for social media icons, and overall I am very happy with the results.

 ### Updated shortcodes and filters